On symmetric Willmore surfaces in spheres II: the orientation reversing case: Non--orientable Willmore surfaces as quotients of orientable Willmore surfaces with symmetries

-\begin{remark}From the above it is clear that the construction of non-orientable Willmore surfaces is more complicated than the construction of orientable ones.
+\begin{remark}\ From the above it is clear that the construction of non--orientable Willmore surfaces is more complicated than the construction of orientable ones.
 Indeed, we have found only a few papers dealing with this issue.
-Below we will give some examples for Willmore surfaces of type $\R P^2$.
-Similarly one can give examples of Willmore surfaces of type $\C / \Gamma$ and $\mathbb{H} / \Gamma$, where $\Gamma = \lbrace I,\mu \rbrace$ and $\mu$ is the unique anti-holomorphic automorphism without fixed point. \end{remark}
+In the next section we will give some examples for Willmore surfaces of type $\R P^2$. \end{remark}